Lot tourism & sightseeing

-The Lot department is a land of beautiful landscapes of dramatic gorges, slow moving rivers, beautiful villages such as Puy-l'Eveque and Rocamadour, and the vineyards of Cahors - other highlights included the Upper Dordogne Valley and the Causses du Quercy Regional Natural Park.
+The Lot department is a land of beautiful landscapes of dramatic gorges, slow moving rivers, numerous beautiful villages such as Puy-l'Eveque and Rocamadour, and the vineyards of Cahors - other natural highlights included the Upper Dordogne Valley and the Causses du Quercy Regional Natural Park.
 Largely unspoiled by the passage of time, the Lot department of France is a delight to discover and explore.

 The Lot department of France is located to the north of the Midi-Pyrenees region, just east of the Dordogne department of Aquitaine.
-Historically (before the French revolution) the department was known as Quercy and you will see the name Quercy referred to in tourist information.
+Historically (before the French revolution) the region was known as Quercy and you will see the name Quercy referred to in tourist information.

 The attractive 'pilgrimage' village at Rocamadour is said to be the second most visited site in France (after Mont-Saint-Michel) - and is one of the key places to visit when you come to the Lot department.

-Saint-Céré also has an interesting medieval centre, and the beautiful Montal chateau (a listed French National Monument) should also feature on your list of places to visit in the Lot.
+A short distance east from here the medieval centre of Saint-Céré is also very pleasant, and you can visit the Grottes de Presques caves nearby.
+The beautiful Montal chateau (a listed French National Monument) should also feature on your list of places to visit close to here.

 See a list of all Lot communes